Query Rewriting Pipeline

 δ-semiring operator that normalizes aggregate provenance.

-HAVING: When a HAVING clause is present,
+HAVING: When a HAVING clause is present, the lift is gated

-having_Expr_to_provenance_cmp translates the HAVING
+having_Expr_to_provenance_cmp translates the predicate

 havingQual is removed from the query (its semantics are now

 captured in the provenance circuit).
+On the deterministic-outcome

 Where-provenance (when provsql.where_provenance is enabled):